breethomas/Up-Git-Creek/README.md

 I want to share the love with everyone!!!
 How do I do this?
 OH RIGHT!
 I push my project up :arrow_up: to the big Github :octocat: in the sky.
 I will go there now and follow these [steps](https://help.github.com/articles/creating-a-new-repository/) to create a new repository.

 :speech_balloon: BUT WAIT!
 Can they talk to one another?
-Is my project on my machine connected to my github repo? :confused: I get that for free when I clone from Github like in Path-A, but because I chose Path-B, I must create the connection between the two entities.
+Is the project on my machine connected to my github repo? :confused: I get that for free when I clone from Github like in Path-A, but because I chose Path-B, I must create the connection between the two entities.
 I will do it. :muscle:
 ```

 ```